 Furthermore, ALA needs to be taken with caution, as it has the potential to

-Bitter melon is traditionally used in Ayurvedic medicine.
-It
+Bitter melon is used to treat

-There is limited human data on
+However, there is limited human data on

 Green tea contains polyphenols, which are

 The main antioxidant in green tea is known as

 may have numerous health benefits including: